Manufacturing14 weeks (3-phase deployment)

 Manufacturing Supply Chain Visibility: Real-Time IoT Analytics for Global Manufacturer

-A global manufacturer with 12 plants across 4 continents needed end-to-end supply chain visibility with real-time alerts.
-We deployed Fabric Real-Time Intelligence with automated anomaly detection, delivering predictive maintenance and 25% cost reduction.
+A global manufacturer with 12 plants needed end-to-end supply chain visibility.
+Fabric Real-Time Intelligence + anomaly detection cut costs 25%.

 25%